peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

-The number 0 if both objects have the same value, or -1 if this object is less than the other value, or 1 if this object is greater.
+The number 0 if both objects have the same value (ignoring their signs), or -1 if this object is less than the other value (ignoring their signs), or 1 if this object is greater (ignoring their signs).
 Does not signal flags if either value is signaling NaN.

 <a id="CompareToWithContext_PeterO_Numbers_EDecimal_PeterO_Numbers_EContext"></a>
 ### CompareToWithContext